soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 1

 To begin this tutorial clone the following repository link into your workspace.
-So cd to your workspace directory then issue the following command:
+This repository contains the code needed to complete this tutorial. cd to your workspace directory then issue the following command:

 	Command: git clone git@github.com:feedhenry/Training-Demo-App.git